connect2brain/mtms/README.md

    - Detailed API documentation is available via the "mTMS Documentation" desktop shortcut.

 After opening the mTMS panel, ensure that it reports that the mTMS device is powered on and started.
-If not, first turn it on by pressing the power button on the device.
+If not, turn it on by pressing the power button on the device.
-After that, press "Start device" on the front-page of the panel and wait for the device to start.

-Ensure also that:
-   - A BNC cable is connected from the 'sync' port of the mTMS device to 'Port A in' of the EEG/EMG device.
-   - Check that the EEG/EMG device is connected to the real-time computer with an Ethernet cable via the router.

 ## Documentation